Thi-Huynh01/OOPfinalProject/README.md

 The player must guess the movie, and each guess lists attributes about the movie.
 If a "(C)" is appended (and is green), that means that the answer shares that attribute with the player's guess.

 NOTE #1- Pressing the "Hint" button will reveal one random attribute of the answer (except the movie name).
 Pressing this button will take one life.
 NOTE #2 - The database is quite limited with only 17 movies in it.
-Here is the list of the movies in the Database that the player is free to guess:\n
+Here is the list of the movies in the Database that the player is free to guess:

 Goodfellas
 Inception